Supporting Children with Learning Disabilities: A Parent’s Guide

 Advocate without apology

-Calm persistence is often more effective than one big emotional burst.
-Your child needs you steady, informed, and willing to speak up when something is not working.
+Calm persistence is often more effective than one giant emotional meeting.
+Your child needs you steady, informed, and willing to keep asking for clarity when something is not working.

 Tools and technology that can help

-The right tool does not replace patience, but it can reduce friction and make practice more effective.
-Children often respond much better when support is interactive, guided, and matched to the exact struggle.
+The right tool does not replace patience or good teaching, but it can reduce friction and make practice more effective.
+Children often respond far better when support is interactive, targeted, and matched to the real problem instead of whatever shiny thing had the loudest ad budget.

 Helpful support types